 In the second week of July 1950, Lary reported to Thomasville of the Class D Georgia-Florida League.
 Beginning on July 12, he started four games in twelve days and won all four.
 Sent to Jamestown, New York, of the Class D PONY League, Lary worked 67 innings in 10 games and posted a 5-2 record with a nifty 1.88 ERA.
 After the season, during the peak of the Korean War, the Army drafted him.
 Lary never went overseas.
 Stationed at Fort Jackson, South Carolina, he spent most of his two-year military hitch doing routine duties on the base as well as playing basketball and baseball.
 Meanwhile, he married his longtime sweetheart, Emma Lou Barton, on July 21, 1951.
 They had three children, Frank Jr., Donita, and Cindy Beth.

 In 1953 Lary reported for training at Tigertown, Detroit's new facility at Lakeland, Florida.
 Recalled John McHale, "He came into camp as a Class D rookie and left as a real Triple-A prospect with the Buffalo team."
-Jack Tighe, who would later manage Detroit, piloted Buffalo of the International League to a fourth-place finish.
+Jack Tighe, who would later manage Detroit, piloted Buffalo of the International League to a third-place finish.
 Lary's 17-11 season boosted the Bisons.
 The fastballing right hander appeared in 38 games, starting 32 and completing 14.
 He worked 223 innings, struck out 117 batters, issued 101 free passes, and had a 4.00 ERA.
 Lary's season highlight came on September 9, when, in the seven-inning first game of a doubleheader at Ottawa, he fired a no-hitter for his seventeenth victory, 5-0.

 Brought to spring training with the parent club in 1954, Lary let down Detroit manager Fred Hutchinson, himself a former hurler.
 "I was never so disappointed in a pitcher," Hutchinson told Hal Middlesworth of the Detroit Free Press.
 "From our scouting reports, I figured Frank would be a fifth starter for us.
 But he just couldn't get the ball over the plate and we couldn't use him."
 Lary took the train back to Buffalo, where he reported to manager Billy Hitchcock.
 But wildness plagued the fastballer.
 By midseason his record was 5-9.
 Hitchcock finally turned to veteran catcher Al Lakeman, who spotted Lary's problem.
 In 1953 the Alabama native had pitched full overhand, while in 1954 he was throwing three-quarters sidearm.
 Lakeman worked with Lary to adjust his delivery, and Hitchcock pitched the right hander every fourth day.